denten-books/plain-text/1-device.md

 mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.
 The earliest of these documents, *The Blue Book*, opens with the question of interpretation.
-"What is a meaning of a word?"
+"What is the meaning of a word?"
 Wittgenstein asks and cautions his students against choosing the easy answer, which holds that meaning resides in the head.
 "It is misleading then to talk of thinking as of a 'mental activity'", he writes:

 > We may say that thinking is essentially the activity of operating with
 > signs.
 This activity is performed by the hand, when we think by writing; by
-> the mouth and larynx, when we think by speaking; and if we think by imaging
+> the mouth and larynx, when we think by speaking; and if we think by imagining
 > signs or pictures, I can give you no agent that thinks.
 If then you say that
 > in such cases the mind thinks, I would only draw your attention to the fact
-> that you are using metaphor, that here the mind is the agent in a different
+> that you are using a metaphor, that here the mind is an agent in a different
 > sense from that in which the hand can be said to be the agent in writing
 > [@wittgenstein_blue_1965, 6-7].